Rawls on Libertarianism

 The OP line assumes that society will have more resources if it allows inequality than it will if it insists on strict equality.
 That’s why the OP line moves to the right and up from the origin.

 Why does Rawls think that assumption makes sense?
 It’s basically for the same reason Locke gave in his theory of property rights: if people have rights over what they produce, they will produce more than they would if they didn’t have rights over what they produce.
 A society that insists on strict equality would distribute anything extra that an individual makes among everyone.
 So the individual’s incentive to produce anything extra would be minuscule.
-By contrast, if you allow people to keep a substantial portion of what they make, they will make more stuff.
+By contrast, if you allow people to keep a substantial portion of what they make, they make more stuff.
 That’s the thinking behind why Rawls drew the OP line in the way that he did.

 What Would a Libertarian Say in Response?